sj-piano/edgecase_client/README.md

 -- colorlog (developed with 4.6.2).
 Required for colorised log output.

 - The `shasum` tool.
 To produce SHA256 hashes, this tool uses the shell command `shasum -a 256 <filepath>`.

-### Notes

-Python 2 is only used to run an additional SHA256 implementation, as a double-check for asset SHA256 hashes.